 Ash, Spills, and Humidity

 Additionally, there’s ash from smoking and food remains.
-These too could develop into irritants.
+These, too, could develop into irritants.
 Spills can also encourage mould if they’re not treated promptly.
 Even a water spill, or a carpet that hasn’t dried sufficiently, can be fair grounds for fungi.

-Air-born Dust and Pollen
+Air-borne Dust and Pollen

 Carpet Material and VOCs